chromium/chromium/docs/mac/arc.md

 ### When to use ARC {#conventions-when}

-It is the plan to eventually enable ARC for all of Chromium’s Objective-C code.
-However, because ARC is a target-scoped build configuration for Chromium, it might be the case that, when adding a new file, you find that the `.gn` target containing that file does not have ARC enabled.
-In that case, you may implement that file without ARC support.
-However, if the target is already being built with ARC, your code must use ARC as well.

-If you are lucky enough to be adding the first Objective-C file to the target, then you must write your code to build with ARC and add the [config to the `.gn` target](#examples-gn).
+ARC is enabled by default for Objective-C code in Chromium, and all new Objective-C code in Chromium must be written to use ARC.
+If there is a good technical reason to not use ARC, you may disable it for a target, but this is expected to be an exceedingly rare situation and you should have a discussion with the relevant platform experts before doing so.

 ### ARC compile guard {#convention-boilerplate}

-Because Chromium currently comprises mixed ARC and non-ARC Objective-C code, files that are written to build with ARC have a boilerplate compile guard after the include block:
+While Chromium was undergoing a transition from non-ARC to ARC, to prevent leaks, files that were written to build with ARC had a boilerplate compile guard after the include block:

 ```objectivec
 #if !defined(__has_feature) || !__has_feature(objc_arc)